Functional analytic insights into irreversibility of quantum resources: Asymptotic resource manipulation

 Importantly, however, this does not allow us to draw any conclusions concerning the $\mu$-norm of $\phi^{\otimes \floor{D\floor{Cn}}}$ itself.
 Indeed, to do so one could be tempted to apply the triangle inequality

-however, in order to further upper bound $\norm{\Gamma_n(\phi^{\otimes n}) - \phi^{\otimes \floor{D\floor{Cn}}}}{\mu}$, we would need to somehow turn the $\mu$-norm into the trace norm, as we know the latter to be vanishingly small.
-This is in principle certainly possible, because we are working in finite-dimensional spaces and hence all norms are equivalent.
-Doing so, one obtains a relation of the form
+however, in order to further upper bound $\norm{\Theta_n(\phi^{\otimes n}) - \phi^{\otimes \floor{D\floor{Cn}}}}{\mu}$, we would need to somehow turn the $\mu$-gauge into the trace norm, as we know the latter to be vanishingly small.
+This would seem in principle possible, for instance, if $\norm{\cdot}{\mu}$ was a bona fide norm and we worked in finite-dimensional spaces, where all norms are equivalent.
+Doing so, one would obtain a relation of the form

 for some constant $N_n>0$.
 We would be able to complete the proof if we could show that the right-hand side of the above inequality converges to zero.
 The key issue that prevents us from doing so is that the constant $N_n$ can diverge as $n\to\infty$ --- and, typically, it will do so exponentially fast.